rw3r45/opssl-patches/README.md

 The Opera team has put a tremendous amount of work towards optimizing and securing their software.
 A proper patch aiming at upgrading bundled OpenSSL would take weeks, maybe months to make.
 This was made over a weekend, mostly using automated tools.
 These tools made terrible, terrible mistakes.
 The ones that made the compiler unhappy were fixed, many probably still remain.
 This patch probably **introduces more issues than respective OpenSSL versions fix**.
 You have been warned.

+Thanks to Phony Welder for debugging the 1.0.0 branch versions on Windows.
+They *shloud* compile now.

 ## Contents

 - **OPERA_PATCH_OPENSSL_1_0_0q**: This is the last version of OpenSSL 1.0.0 branch before a major code refactoring that broke absolutely everything in terms of automerging with Opera code.
 This is your safest bet if you want to try compiling for other platforms.
 - **OPERA_PATCH_OPENSSL_1_0_0t**: Most recent version of OpenSSL 1.0.0 branch.
+- **OPERA_PATCH_OPENSSL_1_0_1u**: Most recent version of OpenSSL 1.0.1 branch.

 ## The future

-I will probably continue this to OpenSSL 1.0.1, possibly 1.0.2; 1.1.0 or later seems highly unlikely.
+I will probably continue this to OpenSSL 1.0.2; 1.1.0 or later seems highly unlikely.
 When (if) I'm done with that, there's still the challenge of implementing the new cipher suites in Operas' libssl, which probably won't happen either.

 ## Disclaimer